 By the time the Stabilo package arrived in the Autumn term Ben was already starting to show far more interest in writing so he saw the new Stabilo goodies as a bit of a treat and was keen to give them a go!
 The tailored handwriting advice was only really a short paragraph which didn’t’ really tell me anything I didn’t already know – basically don’t force it and try other things which aren’t just “writing” to help him develop his fine motor skills.

 There was an immediate and noticeable difference in his handwriting when using the ergonomic Stabilo Easy pen & pencil.
 The design means that its actually really difficult not to hold the pencil properly – you are encouraged to use a proper tripod grip and then pen / pencil is curved to rest neatly in your hand.
 I quite like writing with it myself to be honest.
-It doesn’t blot, smudge or The mechanical pencil was a revelation – as it doesn’t need sharpening his writing never suffers from that awful blunt pencil scruffiness.
+It doesn’t blot or smudge.
+The mechanical pencil was a revelation – as it doesn’t need sharpening his writing never suffers from that awful blunt pencil scruffiness.
 Ben was clearly comfortable with it from the start and the improvement his handwriting was dramatic.

 He is much happier to write now and will allow me to help him correct errors in his letter formation.